AromaKitsune/aromakitsune.github.io/pages/3DS-Home-Menu-UI-Layout-Customization.md

 18. Go to the `C.bclyt` tab.

-19. Same as before: Position a cursor before the selected byte (ex: `0x1567`).
+19. Same as before: Position the cursor before the selected byte (ex: `0x1567`).

 20. Click to deselect.